Andy Baxevanis, Ph.D.

-Dr. Baxevanis is co-author of the textbook Bioinformatics: A Practical Guide to the Analysis of Genes and Proteins, whose fourth edition will be published shortly.
-He also currently serves on a number of editorial and academic scientific advisory boards.
-His involvement in educational activities have included teaching bioinformatics at The Johns Hopkins University, serving as an adjunct faculty member at Boston University, and lecturing in numerous courses, such as NHGRI’s Current Topics in Genome Analysis series.
-Until recently, he also served as the Co-Director of the Boston University/NIH Graduate Partnerships Program in Bioinformatics.
+Dr. Baxevanis is co-author of the textbook Bioinformatics: A Practical Guide to the Analysis of Genes and Proteins, now in its fourth edition.
+His involvement in educational activities have included teaching bioinformatics at The Johns Hopkins University, serving as an adjunct faculty member at Boston University, and serving as the director of NHGRI's Intramural Training Office.
+He has also served as the co-director of the Boston University/NIH Graduate Partnerships Program in Bioinformatics.

-Dr. Baxevanis’ accomplishments have been recognized by the Bodossaki Foundation, who awarded him their 2000 Academic Prize in Medicine and Biology; this award is Greece’s highest honor for young academics and scientists of Greek heritage throughout the world.
-In 2007, Dr. Baxevanis was awarded the IEEE Computer Society’s Outstanding Achievement Award for his outstanding contributions to the field of bioinformatics.
+Dr. Baxevanis is the recipient of the Bodossaki Foundation's 2000 Academic Prize in Medicine and Biology, Greece's highest honor for young academics and scientists of Greek heritage throughout the world.
+In 2007, Dr. Baxevanis was awarded the IEEE Computer Society's Outstanding Achievement Award for his outstanding contributions to the field of bioinformatics.
 In 2014, he was elected to membership in the Johns Hopkins Society of Scholars, which recognizes alumni who have achieved marked distinction in their field of study.
-Dr. Baxevanis was the recipient of the NIH’s Ruth L. Kirschstein Mentoring Award in 2015, in recognition of his commitment to scientific training, education, and mentoring.
-In 2016, Dr. Baxevanis was elected as a Senior Member of the International Society for Computational Biology for his sustained contributions to the field and, in 2018, he was elected as a Fellow of the American Association for the Advancement of Science for his distinguished contributions to the field of comparative genomics.
+Dr. Baxevanis was the recipient of the NIH's Ruth L. Kirschstein Mentoring Award in 2015, in recognition of his commitment to scientific training, education and mentoring.
+In 2016, Dr. Baxevanis was elected as a senior member of the International Society for Computational Biology for his sustained contributions to the field, and, in 2018, he was elected as a fellow of the American Association for the Advancement of Science for his distinguished contributions to the field of comparative genomics.